elise1365/chess-basic/README.md

   - Program utilises hive database - one database for each players pieces & locations.

-Due to time limits, the project has the following limitations:
+Due to time constraints, the project has the following limitations:

   - Can't use en passant,
   - Castling doesn't exist
   - The program doesn't let you know when you're in check
   - Pawns are automatically assigned as queens when they reach the other side of the board
-  - Typing in a piece name and location isn't the most efficient way to play chess, drag and drop would be preferable, but due to time constraints this wasn't possible.
+  - Typing in a piece name and location isn't the most efficient way to play chess, drag and drop would be preferable, unfortunately wasn't possible.